Nachimak28/evidently-data-analysis/README.md

 ## TODO

-- [ ] Write relevant tests
+- [x] Write relevant tests
-- [ ] Integrate more use cases supported by EvidentlyAI
+- [x] Integrate more use cases supported by EvidentlyAI (only 2 use cases - classification and regression supported and they're covered in this component)